lhydave/lego-ne/README.md

 make clean
 ```

+## How to Write LegoNE Code
+LegoNE code is written in a python-like language.
+You can learn how to write LegoNE code from the `legone-spec.md` file in the root directory of the project.
+This file contains the specification of the LegoNE programming language, including the syntax and semantics of the language, as well as the example LegoNE code.

 ## Usage of LegoNE Compiler

 The LegoNE code is written in a file with the extension `.legone`.